How to be a Suki

 “Can we come here next Friday too?”
 Hiro of course said yes.
 He likes coming to the Filipino market too.

-When I moved to America in 2008, the American grocery stores were the shops that were most fascinating to me.
+When I moved to America in 2008, the American grocery stores were the shops that were fascinating to me.
 I roamed up and down the aisles scanning through the variety of cookies, bagels, ice cream flavors, and frozen pizzas.
 It felt like a dream.
 They didn’t arrange grocery stores like this in the Philippines.
 The lighting was gravitating.
 The smell was different.
 People spoke English.
-Visiting the grocery was what made America feel real to me.
+Visiting the grocery store was what made America feel real to me.
 The amount of Kellogs and Ocean Spray locked me in.
 I had no idea what to buy and eat.
 During those days my frequent purchase was a case of Starbucks mocha raspberry frappuccino bottle.

 Returning to the Filipino market did not happen quickly for me.
 I went through a phase of discovering Trader Joes, the bodegas in San Francisco, Berkeley Bowl, Mexican markets, Whole Foods, farmers markets, and of course the Chinese grocery stores too.
 Those places were just as fascinating to me.
 They had food I wanted to try.
 They were part of my American experience.